 The Fragmented Nature of Pandemic Decision-Making: Comparative and Multilevel Legal Analysis

-The unfolding of the COVID-19 pandemic sheds light on the role that multiple legal instruments play during such events, whether at the international, regional-European, or national levels.
-Countries the world over have been confronted with the pandemic’s impact on all aspects of their societies and they face the corresponding challenge of responding within the aegis of their respective legal systems.
-While the need for international coordination has only increased, a variety of legal issues have also arisen distinctly depending on the national setting.
-It is against this background that the current project aims to assume a simultaneously comparative and multilevel perspective to evaluate the different layers of pandemic decision-making.
+The measures taken during the COVID-19 pandemic have shed light on the role that multiple legal instruments play during such events, whether at the international, regional-European, or national levels.
+Countries all over the world have been confronted with the pandemic's impact on all aspects of their societies and faced the corresponding challenge of responding within the aegis of their respective legal systems.
+While the need for international coordination to fight the pandemic increased, a variety of legal issues have also arisen distinctly depending on the national setting.
+Among others, the adoption of restrictive public health measures, such as individual or community-level quarantines, depends on the public law framework of any given country.
+Particularly, the distribution of powers in the field of healthcare and public health plays a crucial role in determining which institutions will make specific decisions and on what legal basis.

 Contact Person(s)